Walnuts are rich in protein, but other nuts have more!

 If you really want to boost your protein intake, you could take a protein powder supplement from iHerb.
 Whey protein is the most popular powder.
 But, there are also high-quality, complete, plant-based protein powders.

-Walnuts can help us meet our daily needs of protein.
+Walnuts can help us meet our daily protein needs.
 A handful of walnuts provides 4.3-6.8 grams of protein, or 4-11% of the required daily intake!

 However, you should be very cautious with portion sizes.
 Overconsumption of walnuts could make you fat.
 Walnuts have too many calories.